A Survey on Knowledge-Oriented Retrieval-Augmented Generation

 \section{Comprehensive Evaluation Strategies for RAG}

-Evaluating RAG systems requires assessing both their effectiveness and efficiency.
-Effectiveness evaluations examine how well a model retrieves relevant context, integrates it into coherent answers, and maintains overall accuracy.
-Efficiency assessments consider the computational resources, response latency, and scalability of the retrieval and generation processes.
+Evaluating RAG systems necessitates a comprehensive assessment of both their effectiveness and efficiency.
+Effectiveness evaluations focus on how well a model retrieves the most relevant context, integrates it into coherent and accurate answers, and preserves overall consistency.
+Efficiency assessments, on the other hand, consider the computational resources required, the response latency, and the scalability of the retrieval and generation processes.